 - ESH110: Literatures in Time

 - ESH292: Early Modern Drama

-I am also convening ESH7000 MA Dissertation.
+I have also convened ESH7000 MA Dissertation.

 - Medieval and renaissance drama

 - Religious writing from the fifteenth and sixteenth centuries

 - Histories of the book and reading before during and after the introduction of print